Coach facing sexual assault charges has been suspended

-SWAMPSCOTT (AP) — A Marblehead Youth Hockey coach facing sexual assault charges has been suspended, officials said.
+SWAMPSCOTT (AP) — A Massachusetts youth hockey coach facing sexual assault charges has been suspended, officials said.

 Tyson Dion, 46, of Swampscott, was charged with four counts of indecent assault and battery on a person 14 or older and one count of indecent assault and battery on a child under 14, according to the Essex County District Attorney's office.